 Now we’re fighting back.
 A dedicated group of trained volunteers calling themselves the “Fraud Fighters” are reaching out to consumers across the nation with the tips, resources and information they need to protect themselves from fraud and abuse.

-Since opening in 2006, the Call Center has already helped more than 300,000 consumers.
+Since opening in 2006, the AARP Foundation Fraud Fighter Call Center has already helped nearly 600,000 consumers.
 Some of the outgoing calls are made to people appearing on call lists seized during law enforcement raids of fraudulent telemarketing boiler rooms.
 These so called “sucker lists” are typically sold and resold among multiple con artists looking for their next victim.
 The lists sometimes include detailed information about the victim’s finances and personal interests, as well as the specific fraudulent pitches they have been known to fall for.

 To keep a step ahead of emerging scams, the Call Center also collaborates with a number of key leaders and community partners including the Attorney General’s Office, the Federal Trade Commission, the Washington State Department of Financial Institutions, the FINRA Investor Education Foundation, the Washington State Crime Prevention Association, the Better Business Bureau, and the U.S. Postal Inspection Service.